Sonnerupgaard

 Sonnerupgaard is a manor house and estate in Lejre Municipality, Denmark.

 History

 Early history

-Sonnerupgaard is first mentioned when it was owned by Niels Pedersen in 1341.
-It was later handed down to his son and grand daughter.
+The name Sonnerupgaard is first recorded in 1341 when it was owned by Niels Pedersen.
+It was later passed down to his son and grand daughter.

 Peder Bild acquired the estate in the middle of the 16th century.
 After his death in 1566, Sonnerupgaard was passed on to Christoffer Bild.
 The estate was later in the century owned by Jakob Trolle and then by his widow Mette Jakobsdatter Høg Banner.

 By 1621, Sonnerupgaard had been acquired by Manderup Parsberg.
 He was one of the great landowners of his time and had acquired much of his property through his marriages.
 His widow Anne Brahe kept the estate after his death in 1625.
 After her death in 1633, Sonnerupgaard was endowed to her brother Otte Brahe who sold it to Jørgen Urne later that same year.
 Irne and his wife were also the owners of Alslev, Nær and Knudseje.